Before Your Visit

 - To enhance the value of your visit with the physician, we ask that you bring records that are most relevant to the reasons for your visit.

-- If you have seen a number of physicians, it is helpful to have the notes of the last one or two office visits or a report from the physician.
+- If you have seen a number of physicians, it is helpful to have the notes of the last one or two office visits.
 Extensive emergency room and hospital admission records are usually not needed.
 A hospital discharge summary is usually more useful.
 It is often useful to have copies of the actual images on a CD, particularly if there were abnormalities.
-If you can, please try and limit the number if records you bring to about 50 pages so that the physician san review them at the visit and return them to you.
+If you can, please try and limit the number if records you bring to about 50 pages so that the physician can review them at the visit and return them to you.

-- Upon review of your case our provider may ask you to bring additional records in advance.
+- Upon review of your case our physician may ask you to bring additional records in advance.

-- You will be introduced to your internal medicine physician for an initial extended consultation.
+- You will meet your internal medicine physician for an initial extended consultation.

 - You will typically be referred to other physicians within Cleveland Clinic based on information we receive when planning your visit.
 These consultations can be adjusted when you are seen in person, if needed.